 The American Academy of Actuaries1 Principle-based Reserves Strategy Subgroup (PBRSS) appreciates the opportunity to comment on the draft NAIC Legislative Brief on principle-based reserving.
-The PBRSS believes that the Legislative Brief is an excellent source of information for states considering adoption of the new Standard Valuation Law; however, we would like to suggest revisions so the document may better assist legislators in the adoption of principle-based reserves.
+The PBRSS believes that the Legislative Brief is an excellent source of information for states considering adoption of the new Standard Valuation Law.
+On April 19 we submitted suggested revisions so that the document can better assist legislators in the adoption of principle-based reserves.
+On an April 23 conference call, you requested our assistance in expanding upon the information provided in response to the question "Is PBR more or less conservative?" to describe the impact of PBR on reserves.